nuxt/website-v2/content/ja/guides/directory-structure/modules.md

 ## 1) ModuleOptions

 `moduleOptions`: This is the object passed using the `modules` array by the user.
-We can use it to customize it's behavior.
+We can use it to customize its behavior.

 ### Top level options